-T. M. Zeeff et al., "Microstrip Coupling Algorithm Validation and Modification Based on Measurements and Numerical Modeling," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 1999, Institute of Electrical and Electronics Engineers (IEEE), Jan 1999.
+T. M. Zeeff et al., "Microstrip Coupling Algorithm Validation and Modification Based on Measurements and Numerical Modeling," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (1999, Seattle, WA), vol. 1, pp. 323 - 327, Institute of Electrical and Electronics Engineers (IEEE), Aug 1999.

 Electrical and Computer Engineering